NeoTim/AspNetCore.Docs.cs-cz/aspnetcore/security/blazor/webassembly/hosted-with-identity-server.md

 }
 ```

-V souboru nastavení aplikace vývojové prostředí (*nastavení aplikace.
-Development.json*) v kořenovém adresáři projektu, `IdentityServer` část popisuje klíč používaný k podepisování tokenů. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->
+V souboru nastavení aplikace pro vývojové prostředí (*appSettings.
+Development.
+JSON*) v kořenovém adresáři projektu, `IdentityServer` část popisuje klíč použitý k podepisování tokenů. <!-- When deploying to production, a key needs to be provisioned and deployed alongside the app, as explained in the [Deploy to production](#deploy-to-production) section. -->

 ```json
 "IdentityServer": {